-Dodgers All-Star shortstop Corey Seager left off NLCS roster
+Back sprain leaves Dodgers All-Star SS Corey Seager off NLCS roster

 The news, which was unexpected even though Seager has been nursing a sore back since Game 3 of the NLDS, has to be viewed as a break for the Cubs.

+Dodgers manager Dave Roberts said Seager received an epidural injection for what he called a low back sprain.
+Roberts said Seager “hasn’t hit, hasn’t moved around” as far as running since then.

-Charlie Culberson is on the Dodgers roster instead.
+Charlie Culberson was put on the Dodgers roster instead and is starting at shortstop Saturday.

+Here’s how they will line up against Cubs left-hander Jose Quintana: Taylor CF, Turner 3B, Bellinger 1B, Hernandez LF, Forsythe 2B, Barnes C, Puig RF, Culberson SS, Kershaw P.

-Manager Dave Roberts did say on Friday that Seager wasn’t a sure thing to start Saturday, but he seemed to downplay the injury.
-The unanimous 2016 NL Rookie of the Year did not work out with teammates for the second consecutive day
+Roberts did say on Friday that Seager wasn’t a sure thing to start Saturday, but he seemed to downplay the injury.
+The unanimous 2016 NL Rookie of the Year did not work out with teammates for the second consecutive day.

 “It’s just a little muscular thing,” Roberts said Friday, adding the injury occurred during Game 3 of the NLDS Monday in Phoenix.